mjancarik/merkur/docs/docs/register-custom-element.md

 };
 ```

 We add our resolved environment to widget `props.environment` property in `/src/widget.js`.
 Same as it works in default Merkur template.
 The custom element don't support Merkur slots.
 So we set `slotFactories` to empty array.
 Then you can remove `src/components/slots` folder.
+If you want to inline css bundle to resulted JS file then add `import cssBundle from '@merkur/integration-custom-element/cssBundle'` and define `inlineStyle` asset with cssBundle as source.
+At the end register your widget as custom element with `registerCustomElement` method which alive widget and connect widget with custom element.

 ```javascript
 /* eslint-disable no-unused-vars */